 Quick Answer

-Sleeping Swan (Yin Pigeon) is a intermediate yoga exercise that targets your glutes and hip flexors.
+Sleeping Swan is a intermediate yoga exercise that targets your glutes and hip flexors.
 It uses only your bodyweight.
 From Half Pigeon position, fold forward over the front shin.

 Video Tutorial